-Similarly, the graduation rate of low-income students (i.e., Pell grant recipients) lags behind the graduation rate of higher-income students at public four-year institutions (see Figure 17).
+Similarly, the graduation rate of low-income students (i.e., Pell grant recipients) lags behind the graduation rate of higher-income students at public four-year institutions.
+The graduation rate of low-income students in Ohio is also lower than the regional and national benchmarks (see Figure 17).